BlitzWallet/spark-recover/README.md

 ## Contributions

-Pull requests are welcome!
-If you’re building on the Spark protocol or have improvements to suggest, feel free to open an issue or PR.
+Pull requests are welcome.
+If you have improvements to suggest, open an issue or PR.

 ## License

-Spark recovery is released under the terms of the Apache 2.0 license.
-See LICENSE for more information.
+Released under the Apache 2.0 license.
+See [LICENSE](LICENSE) for details.